mjpritchard/my-1.9.0-site/content/docs/interactive-computing/login-problems.md

 that agent forwarding is not working.
 Please read
-[how to login]({{% ref "how-to-login" %}}) and make sure you are running ssh-agent (or similar), have loaded your private key and are using the `-A` option on your ssh command for the connection to the login server.
+[how to login]({{% ref "how-to-login" %}}) and make sure you are running ssh-agent (or similar), have loaded your private key and are using the `-A` option on your SSH command for the connection to the login server.
 NX users should make sure that the "agent forwarding" option is ticked when setting up a connection profile.